vl4ds/Documentation/introduction/smartthings-architecture.rst

 -  Simply plug into your Ethernet router and provide power.
 -  Build your own SmartThings kit by combining with other SmartThings devices.
--  Also works with standard ZigBee and ZWave devices, such as GE ZWave in-wall switches and outlets.
+-  Also works with standard ZigBee and Z-Wave devices, such as GE Z-Wave in-wall switches and outlets.

 Connectivity Management